reinanan/reinanan/README.md

 uhh i dont really like too woke people (when they have too many labels) but theres exceptions

-i will think less of you based on your interests
+i will think less of you if your interests are weird (imo)

 ## Inspos are appreciated,  im glad someone likes my style
 by that i mean my skin on ponytown, if you wanna take inspo from smth else ask me / let me know